View or download printable PDF of St. Johns Neighborhood Association Bylaws

-All residents, property owners, governmental agencies, business licensees, and nonprofit organizations located (or performing a significant part of their services) within the boundaries of SJNA; and
+All residents 16 years of age and older, property owners, business licensees, and nonprofit organizations located (or performing a significant part of their services) within the boundaries of SJNA; and

-All members of Friends of Cathedral Park Neighborhood Association (FCPNA), as defined in the bylaws of that association.
+All members of Cathedral Park Neighborhood Association (CPNA), as defined in the bylaws of that association.

-All members who have attended at least one (1) of the last two (2) general or special meetings of the membership or at least one (1) of the last two (2) board meetings shall have one vote each to be cast during attendance at any general or special meeting.
-One representative from each business or organization shall have the same privilege as the residents listed above.
+Each member present shall be eligible to vote at any general or special meeting.
+A member business or organization shall have nor more than one (1) voting representative in a meeting.
 In no case shall any one individual be entitled to more than one (1) vote.
-Unless otherwise specified in these bylaws, decisions of SJNA shall be made by a majority vote of those members present at any meeting.
+Unless otherwise specified in these bylaws, decisions of SJNA’s general membership shall be made by a majority vote of those members present at any meeting.

 There shall be no charging of dues or membership fees, however voluntary contributions will be accepted.

 Activities to raise funds for SJNA may be held if appropriate and approved by the Board of Directors.

 There shall be a minimum of six (6) general membership meetings annually to be held no more than 90 days apart.
 One such meeting shall be held in October of each year.
 Notification for all general meetings shall require seven (7) days advance public notice in a manner pursuant to the Policies and Procedures of SJNA.